infrared/flask-route.js/README.md

 POOF

-Gather all the routes and add to your app config:
+Gather routes and add to your app config:
 ```python
 app.config['ROUTES'] = {}
 for rule in app.url_map.iter_rules():